novasprite-tech/.github/profile/README.md

-# ✦ NovaSprite Technologies
+# NovaSprite Technologies

-> **INFRASTRUCTURE STATUS: PRIVATE BETA (INVITE ONLY)**
-> Active node allocation is currently restricted to verified enterprise and indie studio partners.
+**Infrastructure Status: Private Beta — Invite Only** Active node allocation is currently restricted to verified enterprise and indie studio partners.

-## About Us
+## About

-NovaSprite is an infrastructure company providing hyper-scaled AI asset generation for game development.
-By leveraging custom-tuned diffusion models deployed across isolated RTX Pro 6000 clusters, we deliver production-ready 2D sprites, animations, and UI assets with ultra-low latency.
+NovaSprite is an infrastructure company delivering hyper-scaled AI asset generation for game development studios.
+Our custom-tuned diffusion models, deployed across isolated RTX Pro 6000 clusters, produce production-ready 2D sprites, animations, and UI assets with ultra-low latency.

 ## Architecture & Security

-To ensure absolute consistency and prevent art-style bleeding, all rendering pipelines operate within strict enterprise sandboxes.
+All rendering pipelines operate within strict enterprise sandboxes to ensure absolute consistency and eliminate art-style contamination across client environments.

-* **Proprietary Models:** Maintained in air-gapped internal repositories.
+- **Proprietary Models** — Our core diffusion models are stored in air-gapped repositories, deliberately isolated by design and never exposed to external networks.
-* **Client Applications:** Source code for the NovaSprite web portal and API is restricted to internal engineering teams.
+- **Client Applications** — The NovaSprite web portal and API are closed-source, solely maintained by our internal engineering teams.
-* **Open Source:** Public SDKs and integration tooling will be published here upon General Availability (Q4 2026).
+- **Open Source** — We're committed to the developer community.
+Public SDKs and integration tooling will be released openly when we hit General Availability (Q4 2026).

 ---

-*For API access, security audits, or beta applications, please apply through the [NovaSprite Portal](https://novasprite.tech).*
+*Ready to build?
+API access, beta applications, and partnership inquiries are handled through the [NovaSprite Portal](https://novasprite.tech) — we'd love to hear from you.*